Adjoint and coadjoint orbits of the Poincar\'e group: Adjoint orbits of the Poincar e group

 First we list all the possible ${\oo ({\R }^6, K)}_{e_5}$-indecomposable distinguished types, meaning indecomposable distinguished types that may occur as summand of some $(Y,{\R }^6,e_5; K)$.

-Note we express $v^{\comp }$ using the basis given in proposition~\ref{Proposition 2.2}.
+Note we express $v^{\comp }$ using the basis given in proposition \ref{Proposition 2.2}.

-We now show that all the possible indecomposable distinguished types are listed in table~\ref{table 1}.
+We now show that all the possible indecomposable distinguished types are listed in table 1.
 The possible eigenvalue combinations are $0\, 0$; $0$; and $0 + 0$.
 Here, for instance, $0 + 0$ stands for a decomposable two dimensional $(\overline{Y}, \overline{W}; \overline{\gamma })$ with eigenvalue zero for each summand.
 The corresponding heights and signs are $1$; $4^{\pm },\, 2^{\pm}$; and $0$.
-So table~\ref{table 1} lists all the possibilities.
+So table 1 lists all the possibilities.

-Next we list the possible ${\oo ({\R }^6,K)}_{e_5}$-indecomposable types, see \cite[table II, p.349]{burgoyne-cushman}.
+Next in table 2 below we list the possible ${\oo ({\R }^6,K)}_{e_5}$-indecomposable types, see \cite[table II, p.349]{burgoyne-cushman}.
 That is, we look for types that occur as proper summand of some $(Y,{\R }^6; K)$.
-We do not claim they all actually occur in the setting of theorem~\ref{theorem1}.
+We do not claim they all actually occur in the setting of theorem 1.